SystemsApproach/5G/arch.rst

 discussion gets to implementation details, the more specific we have to be about whether we are using 4G components or 5G components.
-As a general rule, we use 4G components—particularly with respect to the Mobile Core, since that’s the available open source software—and trust the reader can make the appropriate substitution without loss of generality.
+As a general rule, we use 4G components—particularly with respect to the Mobile Core, since that’s what's available in open source today—and trust the reader can make the appropriate substitution without loss of generality.
 Like the broader industry, the open source community is in the process of incrementally evolving its 4G code base into its